linare20/2020-ws_dolr/slides.md

 Critics

 - Lack of description of how managers can overcome the challenge of managing both
-- Original: it is about developing the necessary capabilities to compete in new markets and cope with technologies (ambidexterity as a capability)
-- Nowadays: company should be able to manage both, innovation and efficiency
 - Reality: organisations face diverse competitive markets & they vary in the required rates of exploration and exploitation

 ---